What is the National School Lunch Program?

 Schools play a big part in feeding children.
 For many students who come from low-income families, the meals they receive at school may be the only balanced meals they’ll receive all day.

 But not every family can afford to participate in school meal programs, as schools lack the funding to cover the meals.
-That's where the national school lunch program comes in.
-By offering free or reduced meals that are federally subsidized, the U.S. National school lunch program ensures students are able to receive the nutrition needed to learn.
+That's where the National School Lunch Program comes in.
+By offering free or reduced meals that are federally subsidized, the Program ensures that students receive the nutrition needed to learn.

-Ove the span of 75 years, the National School Lunch Program has helped a lot of children, yet the NSLP still has its detractors.
+Over the span of 75 years, the National School Lunch Program has helped a lot of children access a nutritious American school lunch.
+Yet the NSLP still has its detractors.
 Aside from those concerned about the public cost of the program, parents and educators have strongly criticized the NSLP for a variety of reasons.
-This article will give you a detailed explanation of the pros and cons of the National School Lunch Program.

 What is the National School Lunch Program?